bischoffdev/property-aggregator/README.md

 `PropertyAggregator` builder.
 That means that it is applied after all property sources are combined.

-## Speing custom filters during the build
+## Specifying custom filters during the build

-If you want to permanently filter properties in the final list based on custum predicates, you can do it like this:
+If you want to permanently filter properties in the final list based on _custom_ predicates, you can do it like this:

 ```
 Predicate<? super Map.Entry<String, String>> myAppFilter =